Western Michigan University

 - International trade

-Dr. Michael Ryan is a professor in the Department of Economics at Western Michigan University.
+Dr. Michael Ryan is the department chair and a professor in the Department of Economics at Western Michigan University.